 Trine has an Americans with Disabilities Act (ADA) and Section 504 (of the Rehabilitation Act of 1973) Coordinator.
-Refer to the Accessibility, Accommodations, ADA Section 504 website or Section 3.2 in the Trine University Student Handbook.
+Refer to the Trine University Course Catalog Title IX Notice of Non-Discrimination Americans with Disabilities Act (ADA) Compliance.

 The Office of Accessibility Services: